timmcginley/41934/Concepts/BIM/README.md

 ## BIM Benefits
 BIM enables better communication, coordination, and collaboration among project teams, reducing errors and improving efficiency throughout the entire building lifecycle, from design and construction to operation and maintenance. ​

+* Visualization and analysis in the same phase of the project;​
+* Better constructive solutions;​
+* Efficiency in coordination and compatibility;​
+* Improvement of the design and construction process;​
+* Energy performance analysis;​
+* Compliance with legal requirements;​
+* Greater precision and reliability in the project;​
+* Increased productivity;​
+* Collisions and overlaps detection;​
+* Decrease in working time;​
+* Decrease in costs.​

 It allows for better visualization, simulation, and analysis of building performance, helping to optimize design decisions, detect clashes and conflicts, and identify and resolve issues early in the process.
 Also supports the integration of various disciplines and trades, such as architecture, structural engineering, mechanical, electrical, and hydraulic (MEP) systems, and construction sequencing, resulting in more accurate cost estimation, improved project scheduling, and enhanced sustainability and energy analysis.​

 BIM allows for the creation of a virtual model that integrates various design and construction disciplines, such as architecture, structure, and MEP systems.
 Without BIM, coordination among different stakeholders may be more challenging, as it relies on manual exchange of information through drawings and documents.
 This can result in clashes, conflicts, and delays during construction, leading to costly rework and project delays.​